The best Presidents Day 2021 deals: Lenovo and HP laptops, Samsung appliances and more

 Presidents Day deals available now

-If you've been wanting to get a smart display on your nightstand or kitchen counter, now is your chance.
-Right now, you can get the Echo Show 5 for half off, which ties the smart display's all-time low price.
+If you've been wanting to get a smart display for your nightstand or kitchen counter, now is your chance.
+Right now, you can get the Echo Show 5 for half off, which equals the smart display's all-time low price.

 Lenovo's 14-inch ThinkPad E495 regularly starts at $1,327, but right now you can save $727 when you apply promo code THINKPRESDAY at checkout.

-This HP Envy 17t-cg000 laptop is well suited to be a desktop replacement, It has a 10th generation Intel Core i5, Nvidia GeForce MX330 and 8GB RAM as well as a large 17-inch full HD display.
+This HP Envy 17t-cg000 laptop is well-suited to be a desktop replacement, It has a 10th-generation Intel Core i5, Nvidia GeForce MX330 and 8GB of RAM as well as a large 17-inch full HD display.
 You can upgrade this model to a touchscreen for $40 or add $220 to turn it into a 4K display.
-Right now, it's marked down by $300, starting at $750 for the non-touch model.
+Right now, it's marked down by $300, starting at $750 for the nontouch model.

+From now through Feb.
+15, you can save $50 on the Linksys MR8300 router.
+It's an AC200 router capable of 867Gbps through both of the 5GHz antennas and an additional 400Mbps using the 2.4GHz antenna.
+It also has a built-in four-port Ethernet switch and works in conjunction with a mobile app for iOS or Android.

+From now through Feb.
+15, eBay is offering up to 50% off a selection of like-new, certified refurbished products.
+You can take an additional 20% off on top of that when you apply promo code PREZDAY20 at checkout.

-It goes without saying that we live in a world where wearing a facemask in public is now table stakes for health and safety.
+It goes without saying that we live in a world where wearing a face mask in public is now table stakes for health and safety.
 Right now, Under Armor is running a two-for-$40 deal on its UA Sportsmask, usually priced at $30 each.
-This mask is designed for all-day wear, including when exercising or playing sports.
-It features an antimicrobial treatment on the inside and UA says that its iso-Chill lining & ear loops feels cool to the touch for as long as you wear it.
+This mask is designed for all-day wear, including while exercising or playing sports.
+It features an antimicrobial treatment on the inside, and UA says that its iso-Chill lining & ear loops feels cool to the touch for as long as you wear it.

 Presidents Day deals starting soon

 From Feb.
-12-16 only, you can save $300 on LG's 65-inch NanoCell TV.
+12 through 16 only, you can save $300 on LG's 65-inch NanoCell TV.
 In addition to the 4K display, it runs WebOS for streaming channels, features Apple AirPlay 2 and HomeKit for connectivity, and features Gallery Mode, which turns the giant screen into a digital photo frame, able to show off your photos when you're not watching TV.

 Monos is known for its attractive luggage and travel accessories.
 From Feb.
-12-15, you can save up to 35% on Monos gear sitewide with promo code PD2021.
+12 to 15, you can save up to 35% on Monos gear sitewide with promo code PD2021.

 From Feb.
-8-15, you can save $50 on the Linksys MR8300 router.
-It's an AC200 router capable of 867Gbps through both of the 5GHz antennas and an additional 400Mbps using the 2.4GHz antenna.
-It also has a built-in four-port Ethernet switch and works in conjunction with a mobile app for iOS or Android.

-From Feb.
-11-17, you can save $100 on Whirlpool's 51-decibel top control 24-in dishwasher.
-It features a sensor to automatically choose the right cleaning level for your dishes, there's a sanitizing mode that eliminates 99.99% of bacteria and you can also choose to run a fast 1-hour wash cycle.
+11 to 17, you can save $100 on Whirlpool's 51-decibel top control 24-in dishwasher.
+It features a sensor to automatically choose the right cleaning level for your dishes, there's a sanitizing mode that eliminates 99.99% of bacteria and you can also choose to run a fast one-hour wash cycle.
 The upper rack is height-adjustable as well.

 From Feb.
-8-15, eBay is offering up to 50% off a selection of like-new certified refurbished products.
-You can take an additional 20% off on top of that when you apply promo code PREZDAY20 at checkout.

-From Feb.
-12-15, all of Satechi's mobile accessories -- including wireless charging docks, chargers, Apple Watch accessories and more -- are 20% off when you apply promo code PRESIDENT at checkout.
+12 to 15, all of Satechi's mobile accessories -- including wireless charging docks, chargers, Apple Watch accessories and more -- are 20% off when you apply promo code PRESIDENT at checkout.

 This article is updated frequently to reflect the latest Presidents Day prices and deals.